yarosmi/2012-2016-Movie-Data-Dashboard/README.md

 ### Results and Findings
 - Horror dominates in profitability with The Devil Inside's box office revenue of $102,000,000 USD, making it a safe pick for studios targeting high ROI with low budgets. ![Best Profitable Movie Screenshot](https://github.com/user-attachments/assets/18eccef0-6278-4bff-92bd-53a7be5effcc)
+- Biography, Sports and Musical genres have negative average ROIs, likely due to niche audiences and underperformance.
 -

+### Challanges in Analysis